Visual-Studio-projects/Active-Directory-Search/README.md

 <img align="left" src="https://raw.githubusercontent.com/aduguid/ActiveDirectorySearch/master/Resources/ADSearch.ico" width="64px">

 # Active Directory Search
 This Active Directory Search tool was written in Visual Studio Community 2017 C# Windows Forms and exports the results from LDAP to csv format.
+It uses LDAP (Lightweight Directory Access Protocol) to search Active Directory items from the treeview, the toolbar "Find" button or double clicking on the item in the listview.

 <h1 align="center">
   <img src="Images/main_form.png" alt="MyApp" />
 </h1>

 ## Table of Contents
-- <a href="#overview">Overview</a>
 - <a href="#dependencies">Dependencies</a>
 - <a href="#glossary-of-terms">Glossary of Terms</a>
 - <a href="#functionality">Functionality</a>

-<a id="user-content-overview" class="anchor" href="#overview" aria-hidden="true"> </a>
-## Overview
-This application uses LDAP (Lightweight Directory Access Protocol) to search Active Directory items from the treeview, the toolbar "Find" button or double clicking on the item in the listview

 <a id="user-content-dependencies" class="anchor" href="#dependencies" aria-hidden="true"> </a>
 ## Dependencies